ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 ### Example: reconciling two stock systems

-The sample compares stock levels reported by a warehouse and by an ERP system.
+The reconciliation endpoint compares stock levels reported by a warehouse and by an ERP system.
 A SKU can exist in either system or both, and when it exists in both the quantities may disagree.
-That is a full outer join whose three pair shapes map to four statuses, and pattern matching on the tuple expresses that directly:
+Three pair shapes, four statuses, one full outer join, and pattern matching on the tuple expresses all of it directly:

 ```csharp
 internal sealed class ReconciliationService : IReconciliationService